AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/migrate-data/overview.md

 >
 >All operations in Magento 1 storefront are allowed at this time.

-## Run the Data Migration Tool
+## Run the [!DNL Data Migration Tool]

-This section shows how to run the Data Migration Tool to migrate settings, data, or incremental changes.
+This section shows how to run the [!DNL Data Migration Tool] to migrate settings, data, or incremental changes.

 ### First steps